symfony/symfony-docs/cookbook/security/acl.rst

 .. index::
    single: Security; Access Control Lists (ACLs)

-How to use Access Control Lists (ACLs)
+How to Use Access Control Lists (ACLs)
 ======================================

 In complex applications, you will often face the problem that access decisions